k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/08_SMTP_interface.md

-### Example of Using SMTP Interface in Broadway Flow
+### Example of Using an SMTP Interface in a Broadway Flow

 ![image](images/08_smtp_3.PNG)

-The above Broadway flow uses an **Email** Actor to send an email via predefined SMTP interface.
-If the **recipients** input argument is provided, it overrides the interface's setting.
+The above Broadway flow uses an **Email** Actor to send an email via a predefined SMTP interface.
+If a **recipient's** input argument is provided, it overrides the interface's setting.